-Name Description Status Assigned To Last Comment .1 Integrate Kaweah Integrate Kaweah Care culture into the Achieved Dianne Cox Care Culture various aspects of the organization.
+Name Description Status Assigned To Last Comment 1.1 Integrate Kaweah Care Culture Integrate Kaweah Care culture into the various aspects of the organization.
+Achieved Dianne Cox The Kaweah Care Steering Committee and its subcommittees are dedicated to embedding the Kaweah Care culture throughout the organization.
 Employee Engagement and Experience: We have planned a year-round calendar of exciting events to boost employee engagement and synergy, along with recognizing achievements through Starlight awards and Team Pyramid awards.
 Ideal Practice Environment Committee: Our focus is on enhancing the provider experience by improving the environment, systems, and overall culture.
-Patient Engagement and Experience Committee: We work on service recovery, patient navigation, managing lost belongings, improving customer service, enhancing the environment, and ensuring timely communication and transitions. .2 Ideal Practice Environment Dianne Cox We have initiated several efforts aimed at enhancing provider experience: Environment practice barriers.
-Team Rounding: Brief team rounding (60-90 seconds per room) involving a physician, RN, and case manager to streamline communication and improve patient care.
+Patient Engagement and Experience Committee: We work on service recovery, patient navigation, managing lost belongings, improving customer service, enhancing the environment, and ensuring timely communication and transitions.
+1.2 Ideal Practice Ensure a practice environment that is Achieved Dianne Cox Friendly and engaging for providers, free of practice barriers.
+Achieved Dianne Cox We have initiated several efforts aimed at enhancing provider experience: Team Rounding: Brief team rounding (60-90 seconds per room) involving a physician, RN, and case manager to streamline communication and improve patient care.
 Dedicated Workspaces: Will be establishing workstations in key locations including 5T, the library, and various hospital areas.
-Restoration/remodeling of the Medical Staff lounge, female locker room, and surgery spaces to better support provider needs. .3 Growth in Nursing School Partnerships Increase the pool of local RN candidates with the local schools to increase RN cohort seats and increase growth and Achieved Dianne Cox We have formed partnerships with local high schools for the Career Technical Education program, including Visalia Unified, Cutler, Orosi, Hanford West, Tulare Joint Union, and Lindsay. r arthersnips development opportunities for Kaweah Health Employees Additionally, we are rolling out several initiatives: a Leadership Academy, an Emerging Leaders Program, Charge Nurse Developmer and Mentorship and Succession Planning.
+Restoration/remodeling of the Medical Staff lounge, female locker room, and surgery spaces to better support provider needs.
+1.3 Growth in Nursing School Increase the pool of local RN candidates with the local schools to increase RN cohort seats and increase growth and Achieved Dianne Cox We have formed partnerships with local high schools for the Career Technical Education program, including Visalia Unified, Cutler, Orosi, Hanford West, Tulare Joint Union, and Lindsay.
+Partnerships development opportunities for Kaweah Health Employees Additionally, we are rolling out several initiatives: a Leadership Academy, an Emerging Leaders Program, Charge Nurse Development and Mentorship and Succession Planning.
 A comprehensive calendar has been created to support and schedule all upcoming learning events.